Here you will find our most frequently asked questions by parents along with an informative response.

 Q - My child is the only child coming from his/her primary school – I’m a little worried about this.

 A – We understand that this will be worrying for these pupils and parents alike.
-Under ‘normal’ circumstances we would have welcomed our ‘solo’ pupils into school to meet each other, however, we are unable to do this due to current Government restrictions.
-This year we have children starting with us from 19 different primary schools and we have created ‘solo’ forms where children who are outside priority catchment and in small numbers will be together.
+We hope to provide an opportunity for our ‘solo’ pupils to visit school for a look around and to meet each other.
+We create ‘solo’ forms where children who are outside priority catchment and in small numbers will be together.
 This enables pupils to feel as though there is somebody else in their tutor group who has similar worries and concerns about starting school; they may even become good friends.

 Q - I am unsure about some of the uniform I need to buy.

 A – Please refer to our school uniform webpage which gives further information about our uniform; also, on the transition webpage you will see a video explaining our uniform standards.
 We strongly recommend that if you are unsure if an item you are buying does not meet our standards, mainly shoes, that you take a picture of these and email your child’s Head of House for clarification prior to buying the item.